 Step 5: Test and Practice Corners

-Using a piece of scrap fabric, serge an edge and make sure the machine is stitching correctly.
-Sergers can be difficult to get threaded correctly so testing is necessary.
+Using scrap fabric, serge an edge and make sure the machine stitches correctly.
+Sergers can be difficult to get threaded correctly, so testing is necessary.

 I recommend that you practice sewing the corners of the napkin with a scrap piece of fabric before trying on your napkin fabric.
 The corners take a bit of practice to get lined up correctly.